-Since the Jamestown settlers planted their first crops more than 400 years ago, farming and forestry have been central to Virginia’s spirit and success.
+Throughout Virginia's history, farming and forestry have been central to the culture of the state's residents.
+In addition, farming and forestry continues to provide vital economic, industrial, environmental, aesthetic and social benefits.
 They have sustained the citizens of the Commonwealth by providing vital economic, industrial, environmental, aesthetic and social benefits.

 Early in Virginia’s history, land devoted to farming and forestry covered most of the state.
 By 1960, only 13.5 million acres of Virginia’s approximately 25 million acres remained in farmland.
 In 2012, the total was 8.3 million acres, a loss of more than five million acres of Virginia farmland in 52 years.
 Statistics tell a similar story for Virginia’s forests.
 In 2003, Virginia had 15.8 million acres of forestland which represents a decline of 180,600 acres since 1992.